My name is Glenn Mckimmin, I was born in Manly, I grew up all along the East Coast of Australia and now call Terrigal home.

-I shoot all my landscape work the Nikon D810, because it gives a clarity, unique quality and rich colour tones which simply cannot be achieved by any digital camera.
+I shoot all my landscape work with Fuji GFX, because it gives clarity, unique quality and rich colour tones which simply cannot be achieved by any digital camera.

-I have been greatly influenced by the people I have worked with, and each and every one has left a lasting impression on my style.
+I have been greatly influenced by the people I have worked with, and each and everyone has left a lasting impression on my style.
 I owe deep gratitude to Ken Duncan and the many other top professional photographers who have openly shared their talents with me.
-But I also want to pay tribute to every photographer, be they big or small, professional or amateur – for in such a dynamic industry, I believe there are lessons to be learnt from every level.
+But I also want to pay tribute to every photographer, be they big or small, professional or amateur – for in such a dynamic industry, I believe there are lessons to be learned from every level.

 The photographic industry is experiencing an exciting time of new growth and I feel very lucky to be part of it, doing what I love.
 I hope my images inspire you and encourage you to follow your dreams too.